 Format is another place offering breathtaking templates and simple steps to build a good portfolio.

-Finally, you can showcase your work at Adobe Portfolios.
-Creating a portfolio and hosting are free forever if you have a Creative Cloud license.
+Finally, one of the best photography portfolio websites you can choose is Adobe Portfolios.
+Creating a portfolio and hosting is free forever if you have a Creative Cloud license.
 You most likely do, since it covers Photoshop and Lightroom too, so this might be the cheapest option.

 This comes as no surprise, but you have to update your portfolio regularly.
 Not only that you’ll probably progress as an artist and redefine your style as you learn and grow, but trends also change.